-Cohu has adopted a Code of Business Conduct and Ethics (the "Code").
-The Code applies to all of Cohu's directors and employees including its principal executive officer, principal financial officer and principal accounting officer.
-The Code, among other things, is designed to promote:
+Cohu has adopted a Code of Business Conduct and Ethics (the "Code of Conduct").
+The Code of Conduct applies to all of Cohu's directors and employees including its principal executive officer, principal financial officer and principal accounting officer.
+The Code of Conduct, among other things, is designed to promote:

 - 1. Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - 2.
 Full, fair, accurate, timely and understandable disclosure in reports and documents that Cohu files with, or submits to, the SEC and in other public communications made by Cohu; - 3.
 Compliance with applicable governmental laws, rules and regulations; - 4.
-The prompt internal reporting of violations of the Code to an appropriate person or persons identified in the Code; and - 5.
-Accountability for adherence to the Code.
+The prompt internal reporting of violations of the Code of Conduct to an appropriate person or persons identified in the Code of Conduct; and - 5.
+Accountability for adherence to the Code of Conduct.

-The Code is available at www.cohu.com/investors/corporategovernance.
+The Code of Conduct is available at www.cohu.com/investors/corporategovernance.